 Free floating system (toms & bassdrum)

 The most important aspect of these drums is the sound.
-With this system you are able to tune your drum better than you ever could using the conventional tuning system.
+With this system you are able to tune your drum better than you ever could using the conventional tuning system (in my opinion).
 It’s remarkably easy to get an impressive sound out of these drums.
 You instantly hear a super clear sounding drum without any overtones.
-This is ideal in studio’s.
-They even sound bigger than they are.
-Quite often I get asked on fairs if the drum kit is amplified, because of the big sound.
+This is ideal in studio’s for instance.
+They even sound bigger than they really are.
+Quite often I get asked at fairs if the drum kit is amplified, because of the huge sound these drums produce.

 Every lug is made to my own design in the Zebra Drums workshop.
 The bass drum claw and the bass drum spur plate is precision cut by a laser cutting machine.

 S.A.S.
 (Spring Action Suspension) mounting system